 - When you hit a ship, keep on hitting until you have taken it out.
 When you take out a ship completely the boxes around it will fill in so you will automatically have fewer boxes to guess.

-Remember your friends’ strategies because people are creatures of habit and it is likely that you will do the same thing over and over again.
+Another great tip is to remember your friends strategies, because people are creatures of habit and it is likely that you will do the same thing over and over again.